 Some mothers are unaware of the harm alcohol can cause to their babies, or they don’t believe that it can cause damage.
 However, the CDC has stated drinking while pregnant can have a strong negative impact on both the mental and physical development of the fetus.
 The newborn can even suffer from alcohol withdrawal if the woman consumed ethanol during pregnancy.

-In fact, there is an entire class of disorders that are associated with drinking during pregnancy.
-These disorders are known as the fetal alcohol spectrum disorders (FASDs).
+There is an entire class of disorders that are associated with drinking during pregnancy.
+These disorders are known as fetal alcohol spectrum disorders (FASDs).
 FASDs are a category of health issues that involve permanent damage which result in psychological, behavioral, and cognitive impairments in babies.

 If you are a mother and if you drink during pregnancy, you can give your baby all of the following health issues:

 - Fetal alcohol syndrome